Picture : Capacitive probes – © IFSTTAR

 Scientific advances and innovation

-The long-term objective is to use directly the ND results in the models of penetration of water and aggressive agents, in order to predict the deterioration of the concrete floating part of an offshore windmill.
+The long-term objective of the CA2M-COM project is to use directly the ND results in the models of penetration of water and aggressive agents, in order to predict the deterioration of the concrete floating part of an offshore windmill.

 Expected technical and economic impact